JSTOR-Labs/plant-humanities/docs/content/cacao.md

 <var data-image id="Roasted cacao as currency" title="Roasted cacao as currency" data-url="https://upload.wikimedia.org/wikipedia/commons/4/4c/Cacao-moneda.jpg"></var>
 <var data-image id="Maya God L, often depicted in relation to cacao and merchant regalia" title="Maya God L, often depicted in relation to cacao and merchant regalia" data-url="https://upload.wikimedia.org/wikipedia/commons/6/6f/God_L_with_the_Hero_Twins.jpg"></var>

-Ultimately, the importance of cacao within political, social, and economic realms of these cultures indicates that individuals and polities would have sought control of its associated production and exchange networks to garner power, perpetuating its uses and ideologies farther and farther from their neotropical origins.
-It is no wonder that ancient rulers invoked cacao in their ritual and political exchanges and ceremonies, which often included the imbibing of cacao beverages or the  gifting of cacao vessels.[^ref10][^ref11] Eventually, these practices created a taste for cacao across an elaborate network of Mesoamerican polities, maintaining the high status and importance of cacao-producing regions during ancient and historic periods.[^ref12][^ref13] Upon European arrival, these networks of production and trade as well as their associated ideologies and practices were well-established across the Americas.
+Ultimately, the importance of cacao within political, social, and economic realms of these cultures serves as support for ideas of a ritual economy for the cultures of the region.[^ref10] These data indicate that individuals and polities would have sought control of its associated production and exchange networks to garner power, perpetuating its uses and ideologies farther and farther from their neotropical origins.
+It is no wonder that ancient rulers invoked cacao in their ritual and political exchanges and ceremonies, which often included the imbibing of cacao beverages or the  gifting of cacao vessels.[^ref11][^ref12] Eventually, these practices created a taste for cacao across an elaborate network of Mesoamerican polities, maintaining the high status and importance of cacao-producing regions during ancient and historic periods.[^ref13][^ref14] Upon European arrival, these networks of production and trade as well as their associated ideologies and practices were well-established across the Americas.
 <var data-map title="World" data-center="19.431947, -99.133335" data-zoom="5"></var>
 <var data-map-layer
      title="Mesoamerica"